OSHAA 30-Hours Professional Diploma in First Aid Training in the Workplace

 Introduction to First Aid (2 Hours)

-• Understand the importance and basic principles of first aid in the workplace.
+• Understand the importance and core principles of first aid in the workplace

-• Learn the roles and responsibilities of a first aider and the legal aspects of first aid at work.
+• Learn the roles, responsibilities, and legal considerations of a workplace first aider

-• Familiarise with workplace hazards and risks that may require first aid intervention.
+• Identify common workplace hazards and risks requiring first aid intervention

-• Gain an understanding of emergency preparedness and response protocols.
+• Gain awareness of emergency preparedness and response procedures

 Managing Medical Emergencies (5 Hours)

-• Develop the ability to assess the severity of medical emergencies.
+• Develop the ability to assess the seriousness of medical emergencies

-• Learn how to provide immediate care for common medical emergencies such as choking, burns, and fainting.
+• Learn immediate care techniques for choking, burns, fainting, and similar conditions

 Basic Life Support (BLS) and CPR (5 Hours)

-• Learn how to perform cardiopulmonary resuscitation (CPR) for adults and children.
+• Learn how to perform CPR for adults and children effectively

-• Gain skills in performing effective chest compressions and rescue breaths.
+• Develop skills in correct chest compressions and rescue breathing techniques

 Wounds, Bleeding, and Shock Management (3 Hours)

-• Understand how to assess and treat different types of wounds, including cuts, abrasions, and punctures.
+• Understand how to assess and treat cuts, abrasions, puncture wounds, and lacerations

-• Learn effective techniques for controlling bleeding, such as applying pressure and bandaging.
+• Learn effective methods for controlling bleeding, including pressure and bandaging

-• Recognise the signs of shock and understand how to manage it promptly.
+• Recognise the signs and symptoms of shock

 Injury Management: Sprains, Strains, and Fractures (4 Hours)

-• Learn how to recognise and manage sprains, strains, and fractures in the workplace.
+• Learn how to identify and manage sprains, strains, and fractures

-• Understand the principles of immobilising injuries to prevent further damage.
+• Understand injury immobilisation principles to prevent further harm

-• Gain practical skills in applying splints, bandages, and slings for injury management.
+• Gain practical skills in applying splints, slings, and bandages

-• Learn how to assess different types of fractures and provide appropriate first aid.
+• Learn how to assess different fracture types and respond appropriately

 Dealing with Medical Conditions (5 Hours)

-• Develop the ability to manage medical conditions such as asthma, seizures, diabetes, and allergic reactions.
+• Develop the ability to manage asthma, seizures, diabetes, and allergic reactions

-• Recognise the signs and symptoms of conditions like heart attacks, strokes, and anaphylaxis.
+• Recognise warning signs of heart attacks, strokes, and anaphylaxis

 Workplace Health and Safety (3 Hours)

-• Understand the role of first aid in maintaining a safe working environment.
+• Understand the role of first aid in promoting a safe working environment

-• Learn how to identify and assess workplace hazards to prevent accidents.
+• Learn how to identify and assess workplace hazards to reduce risks

-• Understand the importance of health and safety regulations and their impact on workplace safety.
+• Understand health and safety regulations and their impact on employee wellbeing

 Post-Incident Reporting and Aftercare (3 Hours)